zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 ## Experimental Methodology

-To improve model performance, a systematic experimental methodology was designed:
+To improve model performance, a systematic experimental methodology was designed.
+It involves controlled variable analysis and structured hyperparameter exploration.

 ### Learning Rate Stabilization